astavrop0/MAI_for_stock_return_predictability/README.md

 - Connect Overleaf to Github (all Overleaf Files can be directly accessed [here](https://www.overleaf.com/read/yqkhbqjwvtbs#b7cd7c))

-- Use R Shiny and Plotly to create interactive graphs in order to do robustness checks (date range, frequency, results)
+- Use R Shiny and Plotly to create interactive graphs in order to do robustness checks (data frequency, data features, date range, visualization) [here] (https://baumender11.shinyapps.io/Alpha/)

 - Ensure reproducibility by adding Dockerfile